theocodes/monetized/README.md

 ## TODO

+- [ ] Refactor fractional values to use Decimal
 - [ ] Add more currencies (currenctly only supports USD, GBP and EUR)
 - [ ] Get feedback...